Soumalee Mot was sponsored through Children of the Mekong. At 25, she is now an English teacher. Now people call her Kru

 - The support of children’s education for mountain-dwelling minority communities by the means of schools in the mountains followed by creating centres close to colleges and high schools in larger towns, so the children can continue their education.

 - The support of very poor families, economically and socially, mainly in Isan.
 The sponsorship supports the families economically and lets the sponsored children pursue their school curriculum in public schools (transportation, school supplies…).

 Ad hoc projects (construction and renovation of centres) allow the improvement of the environment, living conditions and studies of the sponsored children.

 Children of the Mekong also supports vulnerable population groups in the slums, and refugee camps or even migrants in an unlawful situation.

-- Children of the Mekong begins work in Thailand with the opening of refugee camps in the country for Laotians, Cambodians, and Vietnamese.
-Its work begins in Isan, the poorest region in the East, and the slums of Bangkok.
-Children of the Mekong is next called on to support the education of children of ethnic minority communities in the remote mountains on the Myanmar border.
+Soon after, it continued in Isan, the poorest region in the East, and the slums of Bangkok.
+Children of the Mekong is next called on to support the education of children of ethnic minority communities in the remote mountains near the Myanmar border.